Graduate Diploma in Corporate Law

 Melbourne Law School has considerable expertise in corporate law, having established the Centre for Corporate Law and Securities Regulation in 1996.
-The specialisation in corporations and securities law recognises the importance of corporate law and securities regulation nationally and internationally.
-The program is ideal for lawyers and other professionals engaged in securities regulation and issues relating to corporate law.
+The specialisation in corporate law recognises the importance of this area of law nationally and internationally.
+The program is ideal for lawyers and other professionals engaged in issues relating to corporate law.
 The broad range of subjects available in this field enables students to tailor the course to directly influence their career goals.

 Indicative total course fee: